finnensley/microfill/README.md

 The repository is not yet at the full production target above.
 Today, the local build already includes:

 - Local Docker-backed Supabase development workflow
+- A queue-backed webhook pipeline using a `webhook_events` table and `SELECT FOR UPDATE SKIP LOCKED` for safe concurrent processing.
+- Asynchronous processing of all inbound webhooks via a Vercel Cron worker, with graceful retry and dead-letter logic.
+- Outbound inventory synchronization to Shopify, pushing available quantity changes based on warehouse events.
+- A universal WMS adapter architecture to normalize data from different providers (Shopify, ShipHero, etc.).
 - Working email sign-in with both magic-link and manual OTP paths
-- Logout flow for authenticated dashboard and onboarding sessions
-- Protected dashboard and onboarding flow
+- Protected dashboard and onboarding flow with server-side tenant-aware data access.
-- Server-side tenant-aware inventory reads
-- Seeded local inventory data and generated database types
-- Tenant-scoped integration storage for Shopify and ShipHero configuration
-- Recorded Shopify webhook replay tooling with database and audit-log verification
-- Recorded ShipHero PO and shipment replay tooling with database and audit-log verification
-- Protected dashboard controls for quantity, safety floor, flash mode, and inventory filtering
+- Dashboard controls for inventory, integrations, audit history, and reconciliation.
-- Protected dashboard integration management for Shopify and ShipHero credentials, webhook secrets, and activation state
-- Dashboard audit history with field-level change summaries for recent inventory mutations
-- Dashboard reconciliation snapshot, exception review, and ShipHero recovery guidance for operators
-- Automated Vitest route coverage for the dashboard APIs and webhook handlers
+- Automated Vitest and Playwright test coverage for API routes and E2E flows.
-- Shopify webhook handling is hardened against null `variant_id` line items discovered during live-store testing
-- ShipHero webhook handling now persists retry context, integration status, and tunnel-smoke diagnostics for operator follow-up
-- Live Shopify delivery is confirmed for the current MVP path, and ShipHero tunnel smoke is confirmed against the live webhook URL
+- Live Shopify delivery is confirmed, and ShipHero tunnel smoke tests are confirmed against the live webhook URL.

 Detailed execution status, current gaps, and next build priorities are tracked in [PROJECT_STATUS.md](/Users/finnensley/solo-work/microfill/PROJECT_STATUS.md).